-It is a requirement that all members of staff read this document thoroughly and familiarize themselves with their responsibilities as outlined.
+All members of staff are required to read this document thoroughly and familiarize themselves with their responsibilities as outlined.
 Hard copies of the relevant policies will be made available in the staffroom, and all staff are required to confirm that they have read this policy.